 Wellness Petite Entrees Mini Filets Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Wellness Petite Entrees Mini Filets product line includes 4 recipe cups.
+The Wellness Petite Entrees Mini Filets product line includes the 4 recipe cups listed below.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Use the links to check prices and package sizes at an online retailer.